Munir Akram

-Career
+Early life and education

-Akram received a Bachelors degree in law from the University of Karachi, before studying for a Masters degree in political science at the same institution.
+Akram received a Bachelor's degree in law from the University of Karachi, before studying for a Master's degree in political science at the same institution.
 He cleared the elite Central Superior Services examinations in 1968 to enter public service.

+Diplomatic career

 After mandatory training, he formally joined the Foreign Service of Pakistan in 1969, his first posting being as second secretary at Pakistan's Permanent Mission to the United Nations.
 Later, in addition to holding various positions at the Foreign Ministry, he served in several important diplomatic missions, including as Pakistan's ambassador to Japan (1982–1985) and to the European Union (1988–1992).

 Akram served as Permanent Representative of Pakistan to the United Nations Office at Geneva from 1995 to 2002, before holding the same post in New York, where he served until 2008.
 He had reached superannuation in 2005, but was hired again on an extension contract.
 He was dismissed by the newly elected President, Asif Ali Zardari, in 2008 because of his disagreement over presenting the case of the assassination of Benazir Bhutto to the United Nations.
 He also served as President of the Security Council for two separate terms, in 2002 and 2004.

 On 30 September 2019 Akram was reappointed as Permanent Representative to the United Nations in New York.

-Akram is also a regular columnist for Pakistan's leading English daily newspaper, Dawn.

-Charges of assault
+He held the post till March 2025.

+Board memberships and advisory roles

+Akram is an advisory board member of the Counter Extremism Project.
+He is also a former board member of Allis-Chalmers Energy, serving at the company between September 2008 and June 2009.

+Controversies

+Legal issues

-In 2003 Akram's then live-in girlfriend, Marijana Mihic, called the police to report him for violent assault against her.
+In 2003 Akram's then live-in girlfriend, Marijana Mihic, called the police to report him for alleged violent assault against her.
 Her report included charges of previous incidents of violence.
 While the New York Police Department did not arrest Akram owing to his diplomatic immunity, the case was pursued by the New York County District Attorney, Robert Morgenthau, with the backing of Majorie Tiven, sister of the then Mayor, Michael Bloomberg.

-However, a month later, in February 2003, the District Attorney's office dropped the investigation.
+In February 2003, the District Attorney's office dropped the investigation after the Marijana Mihic retracted her allegations.

-Affiliations

-Akram is an advisory board member of the Counter Extremism Project.
-He is also a former board member of Allis-Chalmers Energy, serving at the company between September 2008 and June 2009.
+Writings

+Akram is a regular columnist for Pakistan's leading English daily newspaper Dawn.
+He has also authored the chapter "Reversing Strategic 'Shrinkage'" in the book Pakistan: Beyond the 'Crisis State' edited by Maleeha Lodhi and published by Oxford University Press in 2011.